Export references from FiNDit, databases, or Google Scholar to your EndNote library:

 1. Save the article PDF to your desktop or a folder on your computer.

-From a folder: highlight the relevant EndNote reference, and while in your EndNote library click References > File Attachments > Attach File.
+If a single PDF is needed, highlight the relevant reference, and then click References > File Attachments > Attach File.
 Browse your folders for the PDF and then double click to attach it to the reference.

 2. Use the Find Full Text feature